DM871/dm871_old_github_io/_notes/editing.md

     from the Public Web Page:\ Assessment $\rightarrow$ Preparation for the take-home assignments.
 (This page below.)

--   The contribution to the final evaluation of each task, if carried out correctly, is given at the beginning of each task as a list of points for each subtask.
-The maximum total score is 100.
+-  The contribution of each subtask to the final evaluation is not given but tasks are sorted by non-increasing impact on the final grade.

 ### Templates